Admission

 First Year Admission

 Successful candidates for admission should have received a high school diploma from a recognized high school or preparatory school and should have acquired no less than 15 units in college-preparatory studies.
-The unit is commonly understood as a measure of credit assigned for the successful completion of a high school course that meets four or five times each week throughout the year; college-preparatory units are those usually found in the high school curriculum that explicitly prepare students for college.
+The unit is commonly understood as a measure of credit assigned for the successful completion of a high school course that meets four or five times each week throughout the year; college-preparatory units are those usually found in the high school curriculum that explicitly prepares students for college.
 No vocational, commercial, or industrial units are considered to be preparatory to the work of the liberal arts university.
 Candidates for admission must take units chosen from the areas listed below.

 Basic Requirements